valmikroy/tech_notes/sar.md

-- TCP BBR works with TCP pacing which is a technique which make packet transmission on each socket less bursty by using qdiscs.
+- TCP BBR works with TCP pacing which is a technique which makes packet transmission on each socket less bursty by using qdiscs.
 - TCP BBR is dependent on the RTT more than the packet loss.